JuliaPoo/Collection-of-CTF-Writeups/RARCTF-2021/Mini-A3S/README.md

         xkey_const1.append(0)
 ```

 The second line is a little trickier.
-Notice the `sub` operation?
+Notice the `Sub` operation?
 It's affine `93%` of the time, but not _all_ the time.
 During the key expansion of the key for this challenge, `SBOX` is used a total of 12 times.
 This means there's around `12 * 8% ~ 1` instance where the constraint isn't linear.

 If we replace the `sub` operation with its affine counterpart, we'd generate around `36` constraints.
 However, we expect about one of the SBOX applications to differ from our affine approximation.
 Each time that happens, it invalidates `3` of our constraints.
-So we should expect about `33` valid linear constraints, we just don't know _which_ of the SBOX affine approximation is invalid.
-No matter, since there's only `12` SBOX applications, we can simply bruteforce which one wasn't valid if it exists.
+So we should expect about `36-3 = 33` valid linear constraints, we just don't know _which_ of the SBOX affine approximation is invalid.
+No matter.
+Since there's only `12` SBOX applications, we can simply bruteforce which one wasn't valid if it exists.

 Creating the constraints: